flurry/react-native-flurry-sdk/README.md

    import Flurry from 'react-native-flurry-sdk';

    // Init Flurry once as early as possible recommended in index.js.
-   // For each platfrom (Android, iOS) where the app runs you need to acquire a unique Flurry API Key.
+   // For each platform (Android, iOS) where the app runs you need to acquire a unique Flurry API Key.
    // i.e., you need two API keys if you are going to release the app on both Android and iOS platforms.
    // If you are building for TV platforms, you will need two API keys for Android TV and tvOS. new Flurry.Builder()